Skip to content

 Const ForReading = 1, ForWriting = 2, ForAppending = 8

-' Open an existing text file in read mode
+' open a text file that should exist in read-only mode

 On Error Resume Next